TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 In this first example we have chosen $\vect{a}_1$ and $\vect{a}_2$ that are _orthogonal_.

-So by the projection formula for an orthogonal basis (see side note), the projection is given by
+So by the projection formula for an orthogonal basis (see {prf:ref}`Thm:OrthoBase:OrthoDecomp`, see side note), the projection is given by

 $$
    \dfrac{\vect{b}\ip\vect{a}_1}{\vect{a}_1\ip\vect{a}_1}\vect{a}_1 +